In How To Setup A Gibson Les Paul Part 5, we tackle some basic housekeeping duties, plus learn how to restring the guitar quickly and efficiently.

 How to batch your processes and save time!

-In Part 4 of How To Setup A Les Paul, we began the process of prepping the guitar for the next all important process:
+Previously in Part 4 of How To Setup A Les Paul, we began the process of prepping the guitar for the next all important process.
+In this segment we carry on towards our ultimate goal – a clean, perfectly set up guitar that plays beautifully.

 Well, not the most fun job in the world but absolutely necessary.
 Dunlop 65 polish, this is good stuff.
 This will help pick up the dirt and fingerprints.
 This guitar’s not really dirty so we don’t have to worry about getting really crazy with it.